-Starting on Friday, March 27, 2020, UA Museums will begin livestreaming educational content from the Facebook pages of the Alabama Museum of Natural History, The Gorgas House Museum, the Mildred Westervelt Warner Transportation Museum, and Moundville Archaeological Park, and the Office of Archaeological Research.
+Starting on Friday, March 27, 2020, UA Museums will begin live streaming educational content from the Facebook pages of the Alabama Museum of Natural History, The Gorgas House Museum, the Mildred Westervelt Warner Transportation Museum, Moundville Archaeological Park, and the Office of Archaeological Research.

-Due to concerns regarding the COVID-19 Coronavirus, the museums of the University of Alabama have had to close their doors, but that isn’t stopping them from providing educational outreach.
-They will have daily programing (Mondays through Fridays) at 10:00 AM Central that will include experts in various fields, offering Q&A time for those watching at home.
+Due to concerns regarding the COVID-19 Coronavirus, the University of Alabama Museums, the Office of Archaeological Research, the Department of Research and Collections, and Discovering Alabama will be providing online educational outreach.
+They will have daily programing (Mondays and Wednesdays) at 10:00 AM Central that will include experts in various fields, offering Q&A time for those watching at home.

 Since their audience is unable to visit the museums during this effort to prevent the spread of COVID-19, UA Museums’ Executive Director, Dr. William Bomar, understands that people are looking for quality online content that is both educational and entertaining.